Tularemia: Clinical Manifestations

 4. Oropharyngeal tularemia occurs when eating or drinking contaminated food or water, including undercooked meat.

-5. Pneumonic is the most serious type and comes from breathing aerosols.
-Aerosols are produced when a sick, dying, or dead rabbit is mown over or care is not taken in skinning an infected rabbit.
-Lungs can also be infected when other forms are untreated and the bacteria spread hematogenously.
+5. Pneumonia is the most serious type and comes from breathing aerosols.
+Aerosols are produced when a sick, dying, or dead rabbit is blown over, or care is not taken to skin an infected rabbit.
+Lungs can also be infected when other forms are untreated, and the bacteria spread hematogenously.

-6. The typhoidal form is seen in 10-15% of cases in association with pneumonia.
+6. The typhoidal form is seen in 10–15% of cases associated with pneumonia.

 General laboratory findings include: